tvogels01/dotfiles/README.md

 _Basic setup files and setup instructions_

-These are the configuration files that I'm using on my computers.
+These are the configuration files and settings that I'm using on my computers.

 ## Getting Started